 TransNorm is a research project on the reception and perception of same-sex families in different institutional contexts.
 The study is funded by the Marie Skłodowska-Curie Individual Fellowship and conducted by Tanja Vuckovic Juros at Université catholique de Louvain (UCLouvain).

 TransNorm research project examined transformations of family norms through cross-border exposure to different family models.
 It focused on the LGBT migrants from selected Central and Eastern European (CEE) countries with a constitutional definition of marriage as a union between a man and a woman (Croatia, Bulgaria, Poland, Slovakia, Hungary), but who now live in same-sex families in Belgium or in the Netherlands, the first two countries to legalize same-sex marriage and adoption.

-This case study explores how intercultural contact can improve reception of an institutional innovation such as same-sex family.
-This project is based on in-depth interviews with two groups sustaining ties across borders: (1) the CEE gays and lesbians in same-sex marriage or raising children with a same-sex partner in Belgium or in the Netherlands, and (2) their non-migrant family members, friends and neighbours in home communities.
+This case study explored how intercultural contact can improve reception of an institutional innovation such as same-sex family.
+This project was based on in-depth interviews with two groups sustaining ties across borders: (1) the CEE gays and lesbians in same-sex marriage or raising children with a same-sex partner in Belgium or in the Netherlands, and (2) their non-migrant family members, friends and neighbours in home communities.

 [in Croatian] Shortened version of the lecture organized by the Croatian Sociological Association, and broadcasted by the Third Program of the Croatian Radio.
 Zagreb, 06.06.2019.